-We are a young and growing group of people interested in plant molecular biology, genetics and biochemistry.
-Our lab at UWA was established in January 2013.
+We are an established and growing group of people interested in plant molecular biology, genetics, biochemistry and chemical biology.
+Our lab was established at UWA in January 2013 and in mid-2021 move to Curtin University.
 Our current and recent substantive funding is:

 - Nexgen-UWA Herbicide Partnership (Mylne, Stubbs & Haywood) with Nexgen Plants